tidev/alloy/test/apps/sql_model/README.md

 create a table view row for each model object.
 Alloy will provide a special capability on top of the base TableView to create a template
 TableViewRow and bind a model object to the row object.

-We subscribe for model change events on each model row and then re-bind any changes back to the row as changed.
-This is done with a model `change` event.
-We could also use the backbone syntax such as `change:name` to bind a specific model property instead of all changes.
+We subscribe for collection fetch events.
+We could also use the backbone syntax such as `change:name` to bind a specific model to get finer event handling.

 Migrations